ptagliolato/TELLme-vlab-elephantSkin/README.md

 Please cite: DOI: 10.5281/zenodo.3741898

 ### Acknowledgements
-The authors whish to acknowledge the contribution of Alessandro Musetta to the "Elephant Skin" app in its ideation phase.
+The authors wish to acknowledge the contribution of Alessandro Musetta to the "Elephant Skin" app in its ideation phase.

 #### Support contact
 For support or suggestions you can use the GitHub Issue Tracker or via email (tagliolato.p(at)irea.cnr.it)